 But now that the feature is official?
 I expect the worst.

-But you can also expect to see brands randomly tagging big brands with the grand plans of reaching their larger audience.
+But you can also expect to see brands randomly tagging big brands with the grand plans of reaching their larger This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 This will help those big brands, but it’s unlikely to move the needle at all for the small brands tagging them.

 You see, Facebook’s learned their lesson.
 They know they can’t trust brands.
 So not every post that tags a brand you like will appear in your News Feed.
 Those posts will first need to be highly relevant to both audiences and receive a ton of engagement.